0xSatwik/cloudflare-worker-for-mitosis-data/GITHUB.md

 - The `mito-holders-backup.sql` file is crucial for deployment - it contains your database schema and data
 - When setting up in Cloudflare, you'll need to create a new D1 database and import this SQL file
 - Configure the D1 database binding in the Cloudflare dashboard to connect your Worker to the database
 - Make sure the binding is named `DB` exactly as it appears in the code
+- If deployment fails with a build error, check the Cloudflare Pages settings to ensure the build command and output directory match what's in `cloudflare-pages.json`